State of Hunger in San Diego County

 This research was conducted with input and guidance from the Hunger Free San Diego advisory board, a collaboration of agencies facilitated by San Diego Hunger Coalition.

-San Diego Hunger Coalition estimates that, as of March 2024, 1 in 4 (25%) San Diegans experience nutrition insecurity, or are unable to provide three, nutritious meals per day for themselves and/or their families.
+San Diego Hunger Coalition estimates that, as of March 2025, more than 1 in 4 (26%) San Diegans experience nutrition insecurity, or are unable to provide three, nutritious meals per day for themselves and/or their families.
+This marks the first time since 2020 that the nutrition insecurity rate surpassed 26%, meaning hunger has returned to pandemic levels.

-Food Assistance: The hunger relief sector provided nearly 28 million meals in food assistance in March.
+Food Assistance: The hunger relief sector provided 30.3 million meals in food assistance in March.

-In March 2024, the hunger relief sector in San Diego County provided close to 28M million meals across all programs, meeting 80% of the estimated need for food assistance.
+In March 2025, the hunger relief sector in San Diego County provided 30.3M million meals across all programs, meeting 91% of the estimated need for food assistance.

-Of the 28M meals that were provided in March, 15.2M meals came from CalFresh, followed by school meals, food banks and pantries, the WIC program, and meals for older adults.
+Of the 30.3M meals that were provided in March, 16.7M (55%) meals came from CalFresh, followed by school meals, food banks and pantries, WIC, and meals for older adults.
 The pie chart below shows the breakdown in more detail.

-Meal Gap: Another 6.9M meals would have been needed for a nutrition secure region
+Meal Gap: Another 3.1M meals would have been needed for a hunger free region

-Despite the millions of meals that came from food assistance in March, the county was still short by almost 6.9M meals, meaning thousands of families around the county went hungry during the month.
+Despite the millions of meals that came from food assistance in March, the county was still short by almost 3.1M meals, meaning thousands of families around the county went hungry during the month, with areas such as University City, Escondido, College Grove, and Fallbrook all having more than 250,000 missing meals each.
+To see a map of the meal gap and other data points, click here.

-The Hunger Coalition has also identified an additional 212,000 people who are likely eligible for CalFresh but not yet enrolled, showing great potential to reduce the 2024 meal gap by increasing CalFresh participation.
-If all eligible people were enrolled in CalFresh, the meal gap in San Diego County would be erased.
+The Hunger Coalition has also identified an additional 176,000 people who are likely eligible for CalFresh but not yet enrolled, showing great potential to reduce the meal gap by increasing CalFresh participation.

-Recent enrollment data also show that the county is making significant ground on CalFresh enrollment, as there are now more almost 30,000 more people enrolled than there were in Sept.
-2023.
-Enrolling all eligible families is the best way to decrease hunger and mitigate the effects of the loss of the temporary federal programs as providers struggle to keep up with the increased need.
-For more information on where likely eligible populations are and for CalFresh utilization numbers, please visit www.sdhunger.org/maps-tables.
+Recent enrollment data also show that the county is making significant ground on CalFresh enrollment, as there are now 25,000 more people enrolled than there were in September 2023.
+Enrolling all eligible families is the best way to decrease hunger and mitigate the effects of the loss of the temporary federal programs, as providers struggle to keep up with the increased need.
+For more information on where likely eligible populations are and for CalFresh participation numbers, please visit www.sdhunger.org/maps-tables.

 Nutrition Security and Equity